 The IMT base station vertical antenna pattern for Advanced Antenna System (AAS) is presented in the Figure D-3 below using the model from Recommendation ITU-R M.2101.
-In this study, it is assumed that the IMT base station antenna has a vertical beam electronically steered towards the direction of the SRS earth station, ranging from the horizon (90°) to 10° (100°), the limits for the suburban case, considering a mechanical downtilt of −6°.
+In this study, it is assumed that the IMT base station antenna has a vertical beam electronically steered towards a UE at the edge of the cell in the azimuthal direction of the SRS earth station.

 FIGURE D-3